kr-ssh/ropro/README.md

 - trade offers value calculator
 - trade protection

-to-do list:
+not working:
+- avatar sandbox: the team is adding layered clothing support so it is now in maintenance, if you really need it downgrade to the V1 release
+- server filters: server api for roblox changed so server filters no longer work
+- more server filters (region, connection, uptime): server api for roblox changed so server filters no longer work
+- more experience filters: server api for roblox changed so experience filters no longer work
-- animated themes (easily doable, only locally)
+- animated themes: animated themes do not work, could make it work locally

 ### how to install the thing
-universal settings:
-- you can't install this if you already have ropro
+qna:
+q: does it work on [insert chrome-based & firefox-based] browser?
-- yes it works on other chrome-based/firefox-based (older versions might not work) browsers just lookup "how to debug extensions on [chrome-based/firefox-   based browser]"
+a: yes it works on other chrome-based/firefox-based (older versions might not work) browsers

+q: does it work on mac, windows or linux?
-- yes it works on mac, windows and linux it's a web extension not software
+a: yes it works on mac, windows and linux as long as you have a chrome-based or firefox-based browser
-- no i can't publish this extension in any webstore because i'd get a cease and desist letter up my ass

-for chrome: (perm)
+for chrome:
 - install the src and unzip it
 - go to: chrome://extensions
 - click "load unpacked"
-- add the folder or manifest.json file for the pop-up
+- add the folder for the pop-up
 - done

-for firefox: (temp) (xpi file coming soon...)
+for firefox:
-- install the src and unzip it
+- install xpi file in the releases page
-- go to: about:debugging#/runtime/this-firefox
+- go to: about:addons
+- click the cog wheel under the search bar
-- click "load temporary add-on"
+- click the "install add-on from file..." option
-- add the the manifest.json file from the folder for the pop-up
+- add the the xpi file for the pop-up
 - done

 ### support/contact